Naturalization from abroad

 The following naturalizations can be applied for from abroad:

-Naturalization due to special ties to Germany (Section 14 StAG)
+Naturalization based on special ties to Germany (§ 14 StAG)

-Does naturalization from abroad have to be done at a foreign mission?
+Does naturalization from abroad necessarily have to take place at the foreign mission?

-In principle, the diplomatic mission abroad must be involved in naturalizations from abroad.
+Generally, the German embassy or consulate abroad must be involved in naturalization applications from foreign nationals.
 However, this is not always mandatory.
-In certain cases, foreign naturalization can also be applied for directly with the Federal Office of Administration.
+In certain cases, naturalization from abroad can also be applied for directly at the Federal Office of Administration.

 What are “ties to Germany”?

-Naturalization under Section 14 of the Nationality Act (StAG) requires "ties to Germany."
-These exist if, for example, the naturalization applicant has studied or attended school in Germany, or if other family members are also from Germany.
-A special connection to German culture or politics can also justify naturalization under Section 14 of the Nationality Act.
+Naturalization under Section 14 of the German Nationality Act (StAG) requires "ties to Germany."
+Such ties exist, for example, if the applicant has studied or attended school in Germany, or if other family members are also from Germany.
+A special connection to German culture or politics can also justify naturalization under Section 14 of the StAG.

 6. Conclusion

-Naturalization from abroad due to special ties to Germany is an exception under German citizenship law.
-It offers persons without a residence in Germany the opportunity to acquire German citizenship – provided there is a public interest in naturalization and close personal, cultural, economic, or academic ties to Germany.
-Since naturalization is a discretionary process, the Federal Office of Administration reviews each application individually.
-In addition to the special ties, the general naturalization requirements must also be met, such as financial independence, language skills, and a clean criminal record.
-The application is usually submitted through the German diplomatic mission abroad and can involve a lengthy process.
+Naturalization from abroad based on special ties to Germany is an exception under German citizenship law.
+It offers individuals without residence in Germany the opportunity to acquire German citizenship – provided there is a public interest in the naturalization and close personal, cultural, economic, or scientific connections to Germany exist.
+Since naturalization is discretionary, the Federal Office of Administration reviews each application individually.
+In addition to the special ties, the general requirements for naturalization must also be met, such as financial independence, language skills, and a clean criminal record.
+The application is usually submitted through a German diplomatic mission abroad and can involve a lengthy process.
 Careful preparation and professional advice significantly increase the chances of success.
-Anyone who can credibly demonstrate that their naturalization is in Germany's interest has a good chance of success.
+Those who can credibly demonstrate that their naturalization is in Germany's interest have a good prospect of success.